Facebook-f Pinterest Instagram Youtube Tiktok

 Oi 오이 is Korean for cucumber while muchim 무침 can mean somewhere in the line of ‘to toss or coat something in sauce/seasoning’.
 So Oi Muchim, 오이무침 doesn’t directly translate for cucumber salad, but I hope you get the point.

-This Cucumber Salad is refreshing but packs a good kick of spice from the gochugaru and gochujang with that aroma from fresh garlic, scallions, and of course the sesame oil and seeds.
+This Cucumber Salad is easy and refreshing but packs a good kick of spice from the gochugaru and gochujang with that aroma from fresh garlic, scallions, and of course the sesame oil and seeds.

 HOW TO ENJOY THIS CUCUMBER SALAD